 - Individual implants – Dr. Brooksher can replace each missing tooth with a dental implant.

-- Snap-on dentures – Dentures are made to snap onto two dental implants.
+- Snap-on dentures – Dentures snap onto two dental implants.
 These are the most economical implant-supported dentures.

-- Implant overdentures – Four or more implants are used to stabilize dentures.
+- Implant overdentures – Four or more implants can stabilize dentures.
 If you have a lot of bone loss, bone grafting might be required.
 For more information, read our implant overdentures page.

-- All-on-4 dental implants – If your jawbone has shrunk, this procedure can be used to support an arch of dentures.
-Implants are angled to eliminate the need for bone grafting.
-For increased stability, six implants can be used.
+- All-on-4 dental implants – If your jawbone has shrunk, Dr. Brooksher can use this procedure to support an arch of dentures.
+He will angle the implants to eliminate the need for bone grafting.
+For increased stability, you can get six implants.
 You can read about this procedure on our All-on-4 dental implants page.

 High-Quality Implant Placement